secureCryptoConfig/secureCryptoConfig/draft-kmindi-secure-crypto-config.md

 Examples for emergency cases are drastically better brute force algorithms or brute force performance (e.g. quantum computers/algorithms), drastically discovered flaws in proposed algorithms and their configurations.

-### Mandatory Requirements for Selection of Cryptography Algorithm and Parameters
+### Requirements for Selection of Cryptography Algorithm and Parameters

 The Secure Crypto Config MUST only propose cryptography algorithms and parameters that fulfill the following requirements:

-- Cryptography algorithms and parameters are defined in a globally accepted standard which was suspect to a standardization process.
+- Cryptography algorithms and parameters have stable implementations in at least two different programming languages.
 - Cryptography algorithms and parameters have a defined standard to store the algorithm and parameter identification alongside the result (e.g. like {{-COSE}}).
   This is required to ensure cryptography operation results can be processed even if the default parameters have been changed or the information has been processed with a previous version of the Secure Crypto Config.
 - Cryptography algorithms that support parametrization to adapt to increased brute force performance and to allow longevity of the algorithm especially for hardware optimized implementations.

+The Secure Crypto Config SHOULD only propose cryptography algorithms and parameters that fulfill the following requirements:

+- Cryptography algorithms and parameters are defined in a globally accepted standard which was suspect to a standardization process.
+- Cryptography algorithms and parameters are licensed under a license that allows free distribution.

 ## Entities